Phimosis

 Effects

-The tightened foreskin can cause problems with peeing (urination).
-If teenage boys or grown men still have phimosis, they may have painful erections and pain during sex.
-It's also difficult for teenagers and adults with phimosis to clean the head of their penis and the area under their foreskin.
-This makes bacterial or fungal infections in that area more likely.
-These infections can result in inflammations of the head of the penis or the foreskin.
+It is difficult for teenagers and adults with phimosis to clean the head of their penis and the area under the foreskin.
+This makes bacterial or fungal infections in that area more likely, which increases the risk of of the head of the penis or the foreskin.

 Diagnosis